"Waving Moons" Art Coat by Lorne Honyumptewa

 A special order like this may be available from the artist.
 To inquire, click here.

 Here is a simple yet elegant design by Lorne Honyumptewa in all black on fuchsia silk.
 Lining the front opening, hem and cuffs are repeating wave patterns with dots.
-The dots represent the moon, pulling the waves toward it into a graceful curl.
+The dots represent the full moon, pulling the waves toward it into a graceful curl.
+The design is based on the Hopi system of the 13 moon calendar and involves cycles of regeneration.
 On the back Honyumptewa has painted a four-sided medallion design with more wave motifs and a gentle circular motion.
+The medallion is an abstraction of the Puebloan Zia sun symbol and depicts the sacred number 4, standing for the four season, elements, stages of life, direction, chambers of the heart and more.

 Fuchsia shantung silk shell with